SwayaanTechnologies/reactjs/README.md

 # React

-React is a JavaScript library for building user interfaces.
+* React is a JavaScript library for building user interfaces.

-React is used to build single-page applications.

-React allows us to create reusable UI components.
+* React allows us to create reusable UI components.

-**Define UI**
+* It was developed by Facebook and is often used for creating single-page applications (SPAs) and mobile applications.

+* React is known for its efficiency and flexibility in managing the UI of web applications.

+`Define UI`

 The User Interface (UI) is the point of human-computer interaction and communication in a device.
 UI encompasses all the visual and interactive elements through which users interact with software, websites, applications, and devices to perform tasks, access information, or achieve specific goals.

+`There are two primary types of user interfaces:`

+`Graphical User Interface (GUI):` GUI is the most common type of user interface and is characterized by graphical elements such as icons, buttons, windows, and menus.
+Users interact with GUIs by using input devices like a mouse, keyboard, or touch screen.
+Operating systems like Windows, macOS, and most mobile apps use GUIs.

+`Command Line Interface (CLI):` CLI is a text-based user interface where users interact with a program or system by typing commands in a terminal or console.
+It is commonly used by developers, system administrators, and power users for tasks that require precise control and automation.
+Popular CLI environments include the Windows Command Prompt, macOS Terminal, and various Linux shells.

 ![reactjsLogo](/images/react-js-icon.png)